 System Design

-The proposed system design for calculating the CDF of the flow’s rate value over a long period is depicted in Fig. 2.
+The proposed system design for calculating the CDF of the flow’s rate value over a long period is depicted in Figure 2.
 This system helps us to distinguish known or unknown flows depending on the distribution distance between each flow’s rate and overall packet’s rate.
 Flow Classifier with pre-defined set of flowkey S (i.e., a combination of packet’s header information) practically groups the packet input p(S,t) which contains all the flowkey in S 1, 2, 3, …,K, into K number of flows.
 So, each flow’s rate over the time can be defined as in (2).

 fkt=p(S,t) , k∈1,2,3,…,K (2)

-Figure 2.
-System model for detecting known and unknown flows.

 The essential point is a set of flowkey S with K number of flowkey elements, which generate exactly K number of flows.

 Flow modeling tries to observe the flow rate’s value over a specific time and then models the observed value into CDF.
-First, we define random variable X with the value of x1, x2, x3,…, xk to represent the observed rate values in bps (bit per second) for each flow f1, f2, f3,…, fK in the duration of Δt as defined in (3) and (4).
-The total number of observed rate values is N, so each random variable x1, x2, x3,…, xk have N values.
+First, random variable X is defined with the value of x1, x2, x3,…, xk to represent the observed rate values in bps (bit per second) for each flow f1, f2, f3,…, fK in the duration of Δt as defined in (3) and (4).
+The total number of observed rate values is N, so each random variable x1, x2, x3, …,xk have N values.

 xk(tn)= tntn+Δtfktn dt (3)

 Xk= xk(t1),xk(t2), …,xk(tn) (4)

 Due to this randomness characteristic, flow’s or packet’s rate values may not be possible to approximate with a single type of distributions (e.g., normal or uniform distribution function).
 CDF-based characteristic is selected to analyze the observed rate values distribution over a specific time.
-In this work, we analyzed two types of CDF, nominal CDF, and empirical CDF.
+In this work, two types of CDF, nominal CDF, and empirical CDF were analyzed.
 Nominal CDF is used to analyze real-valued of packet/flow’s rate random variable, as defined in Xk.
 It can denote as CXk, so flow f1, f2, f3,…, fK have numerical distribution functions CX1,CX2,CX3,…,CXk.
 It is defined as in (5).

 CXkxk=PXk≤xk (5)

 Empirical CDF tries to estimate the distribution function of the packet/flow’s rate random variable based on real observed values from experiments.
-Rate random variable and empirical CDF can be denoted as Ẋk and ĈXk, so flow f1, f2, f3,…, fK have empirical distribution functions ĈX1, ĈX2, ĈX3,…, ĈXk.
+Rate random variable and empirical CDF can be denoted as Ẋk and ĈXk, so flow f1, f2, f3,…, fK have empirical distribution functions ĈX1, ĈX2, ĈX3,…,. .
 If the number of observed rate values is N and a specific value of observed value is r, so ĈXk can be described in (6).

 ĈXk=ĈXkN,r=1Ni=1N1xk,i≤ r (6)

+Figure 2.
+System model for detecting known and unknown flows.

 where 1xk,i is defined as the indicator specific observed rate value (i.e., event) of flow fk [8].

 The ratio between each flow’s rates with the overall packet’s rates, called as FPR (Flow-to-Packet Ratio), is obtained using Kolmogorov-Smirnov Test (i.e., K-S Test) [9] for calculating a distance between empirical CDF of each flow and overall packet input.
 If flow’s rate distribution ĈXk also, packet’s rate distribution Ĉp for all observed values N, then the distance can be written in (7).